Dog Tag Set

 Mid Vietnam War US Army Style (Late 1967 to June 1969)

-Line #1 Last Name WACHTER
+Line #1 Last Name HENDERSON

-Line #2 First Name, MI LIAM M
+Line #2 First Name, MI ANDREW M

 Line #3 Service Pre-Fix, Army Service Number OF12345678